Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 ## Cloud deployment recommendations

-This section provides additional information for customers who are targeting a cloud-based solution and require guidance on the components required from their cloud provider of choice, including:
+This section provides additional information for customers who are targeting a cloud-based solution and require guidance on the components required from their cloud provider of choice including:

 * A generic list of components that are required.
 * The sizing information for instances that will